🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸš€ Startup Scene + 4.8 -- 15 Santiago de Compostela has a modest startup ecosystem anchored by its university, but lacks the density and funding of major Spanish hubs like Madrid or Barcelona.
-It scores below Zagreb (6.7) due to limited acceleration programs and VC presence.
+πŸš€ Startup Scene + 4.8 -- 15 Santiago de Compostela has a modest startup ecosystem centered around tourism and services, but lacks the dynamism and investor presence of larger Spanish cities like Barcelona or Madrid.

 πŸš† TRANSPORTATION